A parallel form?

 Please reference as: Liz Stanley (2017) ‘A parallel form?’
 Whites Writing Whiteness www.whiteswritingwhiteness.ed.ac.uk/curiosities/parallel-form/ and provide a paragraph number as appropriate when quoting.

-2. One of the LMS Directors in London was the liaison point for this, acting as its Foreign Secretary.
-Certainly most of the LMS missionaries in southern Africa had met and knew the succession of men who served in this capacity, through the ordination process, through them visiting (a ‘deputational’ visit) the southern African missions, and because some of them and in particular long-running (1881-1914) Foreign Secretary Rev. Ralph Wardlaw Thompson had close connections with South Africa (his father had been LMS agent there and after retirement continued living in Cape Town).
+2. One of the LMS Directors in London acted as the liaison point for this, acting as its Foreign Secretary.
+Certainly most of the LMS missionaries in southern Africa had met and knew the succession of men who served in this Directorial capacity, through the ordination process, through them visiting (a ‘deputational’ visit) the southern African missions, and because some of them and in particular long-running (1881-1914) Foreign Secretary Rev. Ralph Wardlaw Thompson had close connections with South Africa (his father had been LMS agent there and after retirement continued living in Cape Town).
 The result was a continuing flow of detailed letters from the southern African missionaries, consisting of those in South Africa and in Matabeleland and elsewhere in ‘the Interior’ (principally, what is now Zimbabwe and Botswana).

 5. These dockets – is there a better term to call them?